 “There are few people whom I really love, and still fewer of whom I think well,” confesses Elizabeth Bennett in Pride and Prejudice.
 “The more I see of the world, the more am I dissatisfied with it; and every day confirms my belief of the inconsistency of all human characters, and of the little dependence that can be placed on the appearance of merit or sense,”; a timely sentiment, no matter what the era.

-Elizabeth Bennett is one of my favorite literary heroines.
-She’s not perfect; she makes some silly assumptions and perhaps demands too much from her friends and family.
+Elizabeth Bennett is not perfect; she makes some silly assumptions and perhaps demands too much from her friends and family.
 She expects much from those she loves and finds herself startled on more than one occasion when what she’s confronted with a truth that completely negates her assumption.
 She’s smart enough to understand the injustice of the society she inhabits, but can be blind to her own awareness of the realities that shape her world.

 So happy birthday Pride and Prejudice!
 If you ask me, you don’t look a day over 50…